MileHacker Logo

 Airport Transfers

 Logroño-Agoncillo to Logroño city center: Taxi (~€20-€25), limited bus service (~€2.70).
-Bilbao (BIO) to Logroño: Most common route for international travelers.
+Bilbao (BIO) to Logroño: Most common path for international travelers.
 Take a direct bus from Bilbao Airport to Bilbao city center (Termibus bus station).
 From Termibus, take a direct bus to Logroño.
 The total journey time is approximately 1.5-2 hours.
 The total cost is around €15-€20.
 Car rental companies operate at Bilbao Airport, a 1 hour 15 minute drive.
-Taxi/private transfer is a direct, door-to-door service.
+Taxi/private transfer is a direct, door-to-door-to-door service.

 Land Transportation Overview